neoalienson/neo01.com-source/_posts/2025/12/Understanding-RTGS-Security-Risk.md

 Security and risk management are paramount in RTGS systems where trillions of dollars flow daily.
 This article explores the security architecture, threat landscape, and risk management frameworks essential for RTGS operations.

-## 1、Security Requirements for RTGS
+## 1 Security Requirements for RTGS

 ### 1.1 Security Objectives